Q: What can I do if I believe my attorney has acted unethically?A:

 • a suspension from practice for a definite period of time ranging from six months to two years;

 • an indefinite suspension, or suspension from practice for an indefinite period of time (at least two years);

 • disbarment, or the loss of license with no chance for readmittance to the Ohio bar.

-A: The Clients’ Security Fund is funded solely by lawyers and provides assistance to a client who has been financially harmed by the dishonest conduct of a licensed Ohio attorney.
-To find out if you qualify for reimbursement, contact the Clients’ Security Fund through 800-231-1680 or email@example.com.
-Information about the Clients’ Security Fund can be obtained from the Clients’ Security Fund of Ohio office in Columbus (website address: www.supremecourt.ohio.gov/Boards/clientSecurity/default.aspx).
+The Lawyers' Fund for Client Protection is funded solely by lawyers and provides assistance to a client who has been financially harmed by the dishonest conduct of a licensed Ohio attorney.
+To find out if you qualify for reimbursement, contact the Lawyers' Fund for Client Protection by calling (800) 231-1680 or emailing to email@example.com.
+Information about the Lawyers' Fund for Client Protection can be obtained from its office in Columbus (website address: www.supremecourt.ohio.gov/Boards/clientprotection/default.asp

 Further information can be obtained from your local bar association, the Ohio State Bar Association, or the Office of Disciplinary Counsel of the Supreme Court of Ohio (website address: www.supremecourtofohio.gov/DisciplinarySys/odc/default.asp

 9/9/2015Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.